ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

-The Tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera.
-The latest updates almost fixes the problem compleatly by making it less noticeable.
+The tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera.
+The latest updates almost fixes the problem completely by making it less noticeable.
 The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving it because it doesn't seems to be such a big issue for most non VR apps.

 I am also working on implementing hand tracking using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.

 # Other Interesting Projects:

 Fast Travel Games also experiment with ARCore and GearVR.
 They put some serious thought in solving many of the little issues.
-I am not sure if they managed to solve all the issues though.
+I am not sure if they managed to solve all the issues.
 I would love to know if their project is public somewhere so we can try out all the improvements they came up with. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct

 Daydream Support: